TIM-JYU/TIDE-CLI/README.md

 - Python 3.10 or higher
 - [Poetry](https://python-poetry.org/docs/#installation) and [Poetry shell plugin](https://github.com/python-poetry/poetry-plugin-shell) for dependency management, see the links for installation instructions
-- If you don't want to potentially break your system-controlled packages, use `pipx` to install Poetry, and skip installing the shell plugin:
-	1. install `pipx` if you don't already have it (see [the official README](https://github.com/pypa/pipx) for OS-/distro-specificic instructions)
-	2. install poetry: `pipx install poetry`
+- If you run into issues when trying to install Poetry and/or the Poetry shell plugin via the system's own package manager, you can try the following:
+	- install Poetry via `pipx` as per the official Poetry instructions linked above
-	3. activate the virtual environment: `poetry env activate`
+	- if you have trouble installing the shell plugin: activate the Poetry virtual environment with `poetry env activate` and continue onto `Step 4` (requires Poetry v2.x)
-	4. you can now skip step 3 below when installing the dependencies (in "Usage as python application")

 For managing multiple versions of Python see e.g. [pyenv](https://github.com/pyenv/pyenv) (or [pyenv-win](https://github.com/pyenv-win/pyenv-win) for Windows systems)